semojaw/IntegratedVehicleModelDocumentation/README.md

 This model is intended for engineering analysis, controller development, and system-level studies of vehicle behavior.
 It is designed to allow controlled comparison between simplified and more detailed modeling approaches by enabling or disabling specific subsystems and physical effects.

 The model focuses on capturing the interaction between steering, braking, suspension geometry, tires, and vehicle body motions within a computationally manageable framework.
 It is not intended to replace high-fidelity commercial vehicle simulation tools at this stage.

+## Other Repository Attachments
+- `MainScript* .html` – Main simulation Live scripts converted to HTML with example outputs in different scenarios and configurations.
+Unfortunately, the plots in HTML are not viewed in Github, so download the HTML file and open it outside Github to review them.

+## Images Sources
+- Paper: Adaptive-robust friction compensation in a hybrid brake-by-wire actuator (DOI: 10.1177/0959651813507562)